 MA109 MEDICAL SEMINAR (3.0 credits/60 clock hours) This course is designed to implement knowledge and skills learned throughout the program.
 The emphasis is to assist the transition of students to employee.
 Role play/simulations of day-to-day medical office encounters are incorporated.
-Prerequisites: Anatomy & Physiology I and II and Lab I and II, Medical Terminology I and II, Introduction to the Healthcare Field, Clinical Skills I and II, Fundamentals of Medical Transcription, Pathophysiology, ICD-9-CM I and II or ICD Coding I and II, CPT-4, Medical Administrative Skills I and II, Medical Insurance Forms, Computerized Patient Billing, and Laboratory Procedures I. Taken Concurrently with Clinical Skills III, Laboratory Procedures II, Medical Legal Aspects, and First Aid and CPR.
+Prerequisites: Anatomy & Physiology I and II and Anatomy & Physiology Lab I and II, Medical Terminology I and II, Introduction to the Healthcare Field, Clinical Skills I and II, Fundamentals of Medical Transcription, Pathophysiology, ICD-9-CM I and II or ICD Coding I and II, CPT-4, Medical Administrative Skills I and II, Medical Insurance Forms, Computerized Patient Billing, and Laboratory Procedures I. Taken Concurrently with Clinical Skills III, Laboratory Procedures II, Medical Legal Aspects, and First Aid & CPR-AHA.

 MA110 MEDICAL SEMINAR (3.5 credits/60 clock hours) This course is designed to implement knowledge and skills learned throughout the program.
 The emphasis is to assist the transition of students to employee.
 Role play/simulations of day-to-day medical office encounters are incorporated.
-Prerequisites: Anatomy & Physiology I and II and Lab I and II, Medical Terminology I and II, Introduction to the Healthcare Field, Clinical Skills I and II, Fundamentals of Medical Transcription, Pathophysiology, ICD-9-CM I and II, CPT-4, Medical Administrative Skills I and II, Medical Insurance Forms, Computerized Patient Billing, and Laboratory Procedures I. Taken Concurrently with Clinical Skills III, Laboratory Procedures II, Medical Legal Aspects, and First Aid and CPR.
+Prerequisites: Anatomy & Physiology I and II and Anatomy & Physiology Lab I and II, Medical Terminology I and II, Introduction to the Healthcare Field, Clinical Skills I and II, Fundamentals of Medical Transcription, Pathophysiology, ICD-9-CM I and II or ICD Coding I and II, CPT-4, Medical Administrative Skills I and II, Medical Insurance Forms, Computerized Patient Billing, and Laboratory Procedures I. Taken Concurrently with Clinical Skills III, Laboratory Procedures II, Medical Legal Aspects, and First Aid & CPR-AHA.